DomTSVG/120-work/hw-12/readme.md

 In building my sketch, I wanted a way to "reset" the game, or rather, the sketch, and found a great video on doing so.
 Here it is: https://www.youtube.com/watch?v=lm8Y8TD4CTM

 Once I was done with that, I created variables for keeping track of both on-screen bubbles and score, and keeping track of each seperately.
 This meant making sure my code that reset the sketch didn't alter the Highscore variable.
+During this phase I also made sure that the 25 bubbles in the index are taken care of properly, and each deleted after the total number of these objects in the index reaches a certain threshold.

 Then, I simply wrote out the instructions, and made sure the code was neat and tidy.
 Boom, done.